-• Videos (5%) -

-Videos - You will watch videos for each chapter of the course that have questions embedded within them.
+- Videos (4%) - - Videos You will watch videos for each chapter of the course that have questions embedded within them.
 You should fill out your note-taking guide as you watch these videos.
 Write down questions about material that you do not understand and list your questions in the discussion board for each week.

 The lowest three grades from this category will be dropped; therefore, no make-up work will be allowed.
-All other grades will be averaged and will be worth 5% of your final grade.
+All other grades will be averaged and will be worth 4% of your final grade.

-- Lab quizzes and chapter quizzes (5%) - - Lab quizzes Lab quizzes will be given in a fill-in-the-blank format.
+- Lab quizzes and chapter quizzes (4%) - Lab quizzes Lab quizzes will be given in a fill-in-the-blank format.
 They are designed to mimic the lab practical exam format to give you a "heads-up" about how well you know the material, prior to major examinations, giving you time to adjust your study strategies. - Chapter quizzes Chapter quizzes will be a combination of multiple-choice, true/false, matching, identifications, fill-inthe-blank, and short answer questions.
 These quizzes are designed to give you a "heads-up" about how well you know course material, prior to major examinations, giving you time to adjust your study strategies.
 You may repeat chapter quizzes up to five times, receiving different questions each time.
 After the due date, you may view your entire quiz to guide your study efforts.

 The lowest three grades from this category will be dropped; therefore, no make-up work will be allowed.
-All other quiz grades will be averaged and will be worth 5% of your final grade.
+All other quiz grades will be averaged and will be worth 4% of your final grade.

 - Attendance (2%) In-person attendance will be recorded, and weekly attendance grades will be adjusted based on full participation, including arriving on time and staying for the entire class.
-Because I know that unexpected life events sometimes happen, you may use the alternate weekly attendance option a total of two and only two times throughout the semester.
-The lowest grade from this section will be dropped; therefore, no make-up opportunities will be given. - Alternate attendance option (you can use a maximum of TWO times) Make one Discussion Board entry for the week that contains at least two questions on the video topics for the week.
-For a question to count, it must list a specific concept or idea for which you have a question.
-Questions that state something along the lines of, "I don't get the entire video.
-Can you explain?" or "I don't get the entire chapter." will not count for credit.
-A great way to think of questions to ask is to look for blank spots in your note-taking guide and ask for help filling them out.
-Or, you can ask, "This is my understanding of concept X: (INSERT YOUR IDEAS HERE).
-Is this correct?"
-I will post my answers to your questions on the Discussion Board, so that all students can learn from each other's questions and my answers.
-Discussion Board entries are generally due on Friday's at 11:59 PM, except when Friday is a holiday.
-In those cases, Discussion Board entries are due the day before the holiday begins at 11:59 PM.
-This attendance option cannot be used to make-up for missing a cat dissection day. - Lecture examinations (63%) Five lecture exams will be given throughout the semester.
+Because I know that unexpected life events sometimes happen, the lowest grade from this section will be dropped.
+No make-up opportunities will be given. - Lecture examinations (65%) Five lecture exams will be given throughout the semester.
 The lecture exams will contain mostly multiple-choice questions.
 No lecture exam grades will be dropped.
 Please see the makeup policy for missed exams. - Practical examinations (25%) Your lab grade for the semester will be based on five lab practical examinations.
 Four of these lab practical exams are given online and are in a fill-in-the-blank format.
 Word banks will not be given and terms must be spelled correctly for full credit.
 The fifth lab practical exam is a group oral practical on your dissected cat.
 Word banks will not be given and terms must be pronounced correctly for credit.
 Please see the cat dissection rubric for more details.
 No lab practical grades will be dropped.
 Please see the makeup policy for missed exams.